Skip to main content

 Where does the budget go?

-The Revenue budget is divided between the four council services to spend on providing core services.
+The Revenue budget is divided between four groups of council services to spend on providing core services.

 This service is responsible for all roads maintenance and infrastructure, environment, waste services, trading standards and environmental health, open spaces, transport and culture and leisure services.
 It also includes physical regeneration, property and land management, community empowerment and investment, housing management, house-building programme and planning.
 Employability, enterprise and business development also improves economic opportunities and outcomes.